-The Tutoring Programme is designed to be a mechanism that strives to provide guidance and personalized service to students to ensure they progress smoothly through the curriculum.
-The tutor is selected by the teaching faculty, preferably in the early stages of the programme.
-At the start of the course, students receive information about the tutor that has been assigned to them.
+The Tutoring Program is designed to be a mechanism that strives to provide guidance and personalized service to students to ensure they progress smoothly through the curriculum.
+The tutor is selected by the teaching faculty, preferably in the early stages.
+At the start of the course, students receive information about the tutor who has been assigned to them.

 The role of the tutor includes the following duties:

 3. Guidance with respect to progressing through the curriculum and the learning process (study methods, available resources).

 Communication with students is conducted through the following channels: